agamytools/adam-backend/README.md

 ## Deployment
 K8S LoadBalancer --> BE Pods --> DB (Single Write + Many Read Replica Instances) pls check system-design.pdf file

+## Enhancements
+* use JWT for authentication and authorization
+* use Redis for caching
+* use RabbitMQ or Kafka for async processing like sending email
+* use ELK stack for logging and monitoring
+* use OpenAPI for API documentation
+* use Docker for containerization
+* use CI/CD for continuous integration and deployment
+* use Helm for K8S deployment